Clarkson-IMPETUS/VRC-Apps/README.md

 pip install git+https://github.com/Clarkson-IMPETUS/VRC-Apps
 ```

-To run applicatons, please see the README in each app's respective directory.
+To run applications, please see the README in each app's respective directory.